joserigel/CarDetection/README.md

 ### 4 August 2024
 This has taken longer than expected, but the `Segmentation.py` is now working better.

+### 13 August 2024
+In many cases, the prediction is very good, but overfits to the train data.

 <details>
     <summary>Classes Count</summary>